-- Rinse and dry eggplant and chop into 1 inch pieces.
+Rinse and dry the eggplant, and chop into 1 inch pieces.
 (I like to leave the skin on, but if you prefer to peel your eggplant, you can.)

-- When the eggplant is done roasting, remove the pan from the oven, and allow it to cool while you mix the other ingredients.
+Remove the eggplant from the oven, and allow it to cool while you mix the other ingredients.

-- In a small bowl, combine the lemon juice, mayonnaise, olive oil, garlic powder and paprika and mix well.
+In a small bowl, combine the lemon juice, mayonnaise, 3 TBS olive oil, garlic powder, and paprika and mix well.

-- Once the eggplant is cool enough to handle, add it to a food processor or small counter top blender (that's what I use) along with the lemon & mayo mixture, and pulse or blend until smooth.
+Once the eggplant is cool enough to handle, add it to a food processor or small counter top blender along with the lemon & mayo mixture.
+Pulse or blend until smooth.

-- Pour the dip into a serving bowl and garnish with chopped pistachios or fresh parsley for a little pop of green.
+Taste and adjust the seasoning if needed.
+Then, pour the dip into a serving bowl.
+Garnish with chopped pistachios or fresh parsley for a little pop of green.
 Add an extra drizzle of olive oil, and enjoy!